Cash-Only Tokyo: Why It Survived, and How Not to Get Caught

 Why Cash Survived Here

 Japan went into the card era from a different starting point than the West.
 Crime is low enough that carrying real money was never the risk it is elsewhere, and decades of near-zero inflation made holding cash cost nothing — there was no quiet penalty for keeping value in a wallet rather than a balance.
 On top of that sits a population that is old and trusts what it has always used.
-The result is a country that, by 2026, runs at roughly 45 percent cashless while South Korea sits near 95 and China above 80 — not because Japan cannot, but because the pressure to switch never bit the way it did abroad.
+The result is a country that, on the official METI count, reached 58.0 percent cashless in 2025 (published March 2026) — past its old 40 percent target, now aiming at 80 percent long-term — while South Korea sits near 95 and China above 80.
+The gap is not a country that cannot; it is one where the pressure to switch never bit the way it did abroad.

 The part most explanations get wrong is the small-shop math.
 The easy story is “card fees eat thin margins,” and that is real — a family kitchen running on single-digit margins genuinely feels a few percent per plate.
 But analysts who looked closely found the deeper brake is not the fee alone; it is that for an owner-run place with a fixed regular clientele and no growth ambition, going cashless solves a problem it does not have.
 A terminal, a settlement cycle, a screen between the owner and the customer — all cost, no gain, for a shop that was never trying to scale.
 Cash-only, here, is often not inertia.
 It is a rational choice by exactly the kind of business that optimises for the food and nothing else.